-- I am achieving at least 80% or more in Year 10, in the relevant/ complementary subject(s). - Relevant/complementary subject teacher and/or Tutor feedback. - A high level of Self-management, Sense of responsibility, and Teamwork, as evidenced in a student's Effective Learning Habits - A history of a reasonable level of maturity and organisation with their Academic studies. - The Maths Acceleration program is a special case and students involved in this program will be reviewed by the Mathematics Learning Area Leader.
+- I am achieving at least 80% or more in Year 10, in the relevant/complementary subject(s). - Relevant/complementary subject teacher and/or Tutor feedback. - A high level of self-management and a sense of responsibility, as evidenced in a student's Effective Learning Habits - A history of a reasonable level of maturity and organisation with their Academic studies. - The Maths Acceleration program is a special case and students involved in this program will be reviewed by the Mathematics Learning Area Leader.